neilcx/Security_OpenSSL_Encryption_Decryption/readme.txt

 Use the openssl library to write functions for encryption and decryption.

-fscrypt.cc is inplemented with block cipher method. fscrypt.cc2 is inplemented with block cipher method.
+fscrypt.cc is implemented with block cipher method in CBC (Cipher Block Chain) mode. fscrypt2.cc is implemented with block cipher method in ECB (Electronic Codebook) mode.

 The code is tested on Ubuntu 14.04, works goood.